WiVRn #

 Steam Flatpak #

 It is possible to use WiVRn Flatpak with Steam Flatpak, though Steam Flatpak isn’t generally recommended for VR.
-If you are using Steam Flatpak, you just need to grant it access to the relevant paths:
+If you are using Steam Flatpak, you just need to grant it access to the relevant paths with the command below.

 As an added bonus to the above, this command will save you the effort of having to set launch options for every single VR game in your Steam library: